-One of the files in the Ex1_03 project directory is ReadMe.txt, and it provides an explanation of the purpose of each of the files that the MFC Application Wizard has generated.
-You can take a look at using Notepad, WordPad, or even the Visual C++ editor.
-To view it in the Editor window, double-click it in the Solution Explorer pane.
+One of the files in the Ex1_03 project directory is ReadMe.txt, and it provides an explanation of the files that the MFC Application Wizard has generated.
+You can view this file in the Editor window by double-clicking it in the Solution Explorer pane.